manferlo81/action-auto-release/README.md

 ### `upload_url`

 URL for uploading assets to the release.
 This output is coming from [`softprops/action-gh-release@v2`](https://github.com/softprops/action-gh-release/tree/v2).
 Check their documentation [here](https://github.com/softprops/action-gh-release/tree/v2?tab=readme-ov-file#outputs).

+## Permissions

+[`softprops/action-gh-release@v2`](https://github.com/softprops/action-gh-release/tree/v2) requires the `contents` permission to be set to `write`.
+You can read more about that in [their documentation permissions section](https://github.com/softprops/action-gh-release/tree/v2?tab=readme-ov-file#permissions).

 ## Source